Yuubi-san/dimensional/README.md

 	Notice the absence of a “unit system” concept above.
-For fear of collisions between completely unrelated units, which nonetheless share a common dimension–such as _length_–I considered introducing “universe”–practically,
+For fear of collisions between completely unrelated units, which nonetheless share a common dimension—such as _length_—I considered introducing “universe”—practically,
-	unit system–tags.
-Trying to fit them onto quantities and quickly failing, I started mentally pushing them up the abstraction tree–into units, then dimensions–until realizing one simple fact: the dimension’s namespace **_is_** the tag, and there really is no need to use the same tag for conceptually similar, but not necessarily identical things.
+	unit system—tags.
+Trying to fit them onto quantities and quickly failing, I started mentally pushing them up the abstraction tree—into units, then dimensions—until realizing one simple fact: the dimension’s namespace **_is_** the tag, and there really is no need to use the same tag for conceptually similar, but not necessarily identical things.
 If I want to work with a unit of length from some fantasy world that has _unknowable_